link-daniel/link.github.io/network.md

 A decentralized brain computer network would allow anyone in the world to participate in exploring the frontier of the brain while creating a strong forcing function to accelerate the number of neurons we can currently interface with.
 A network of peer-to-peer brain computers would empower individuals to own the data that would flow between brains and computers.
 By creating a network of open, permissionless protocols for brain computers, a diverse set of stakeholders will govern and guide its future.
 Virtual dreams as a novel medium could become an alternative reality to explore the nature of reality and accelerate progress in the mind sciences.
 Other brain computer applications could be developed as tools for individuals to heal and liberate themselves and others.

 ### Contents
-Introduction 3
+Introduction

-The State of the World 6
+The State of the World

-A New Telescope 10
+A New Telescope

-The Neuro Revolution 13
+The Neuro Revolution

-A History of Brain Computers 16
+A History of Brain Computers

-The State of Brain Computers 18
+The State of Brain Computers

-Open Neuro Protocols 20
+Open Neuro Protocols

-Masterplan 25
+Masterplan

-Token Economic Model 28
+Token Economic Model

-Virtual Dreams 30
+Virtual Dreams

-Brain Computer Applications 34
+Brain Computer Applications

-Principles 37
+Principles

-Conclusion 39
+Conclusion

 References and further reading

+### Introduction

 When Satoshi Nakamoto published the Bitcoin whitepaper in 2008, presenting a solution backed by code to an old computer science problem, he was able to create the foundation for an alternative system to the legacy financial system.
 Thanks to cryptographic breakthroughs that have been made over the last few decades, the leaders who built on Satoshi’s shoulders continue and expand upon her legacy by building an alternative, decentralized financial network.
 In a similar vein, there have been tremendous scientific breakthroughs in the world of neuroscience.
 We are witnessing the birth of brain computer interfaces and the beginnings of the brain as a frontier.
 The brain’s great frontier is itself.
 We can now take steps to catalyze this neuro revolution by creating an alternative system which will accelerate our understanding of the brain and allow us to answer long-standing questions about consciousness itself.